Select Page

 Panel: ‘You’ve Just Been Chosen to Be Your Board’s President.
 Now What?’

-A panel of Wisconsin school board presidents will discuss the responsibilities and challenges of the role.
-Panelists from various districts will share their experiences, insights and strategies for effective leadership in a session designed to benefit new, veteran and aspiring board presidents alike.
-The session will provide time for a Q&A and an exchange of ideas.
+A panel of Wisconsin school board presidents discussed the responsibilities and challenges of the role.
+Panelists from various districts shared their experiences, insights and strategies for effective leadership in a session designed to benefit new, veteran and aspiring board presidents alike.

 Moderator: Jim Bouché, Wausau School Board Member and WASB Region 5 Director